javers/javers.github.io/documentation/features/index.md

 * [#36](https://github.com/javers/javers/issues/36) Javers Query Language.
   New fluent API for querying JaversRepository.
-  New query types: by class, by property and more, See [JQL](/documentation/repository-examples/#jql).
+  New query types: by class, by property and more, See [JQL examples](/documentation/jql-examples/).
 * [#98](https://github.com/javers/javers/issues/98) Track changes in collection.
 Tracking VO changes while looking at master Entity.
 * [#118](https://github.com/javers/javers/issues/118) API to get change history for a given property.
 * [#128](https://github.com/javers/javers/issues/128) Changes of a set of entities.